reichlab/variant-nowcast-hub/src/README.md

+# Variant Nowcast Hub Scripts

+The `src/` directory contains scripts that support this hub's operations.
+The scripts are designed to be run by scheduled GitHub workflows on a Linux-based runner (_i.e._, they have not been tested in a Windows environment).

+The sections below contain information about the scripts and how to run them manually.

-# Generating list of clades to model (WIP)
+## Generating list of clades to model

-Follow the steps below to generate a list of clades to model for a specific round_id.
-The output will be a list of clades that is written to `auxiliary-data/modeled-clades/[round_id].txt`.
+`get_clades_to_model.py` generates a list of clades to model for the hub's upcoming round (the first Wednesday following the run date).
+The script writes the clade list and accompanying metadata to `auxiliary-data/modeled-clades/[round_id].txt`.

+To run the script manually:

 1. Make sure that `uv` is installed on your machine: